Data and Statistics

 1. Log in to http://www.icpsr.umich.edu from a campus-connected computer.
 Alternatively, if you are not on campus, you can click on the link within this guide (see the box below) to be authenticated with your JHED ID.

 2. Create a MyData account.
 Click on the purple Find & Analyze Data Box.
 At the top left of the page, click on Log In/Create Account.
 You must have this account in order to download data.
 It is separate from your JHED.
-Click on ICPSR MyData look for new New User (right side of page, midway down), click on Create Account.
+Click on ICPSR MyData look for New User, click on Create Account.
 Please do not use Google or Facebook.
 Upon account creation you are able to login immediately.

 3. Login to MyData account.
 Once you have your account, you'll want to make sure you log in to the site before searching.